Six Of The Best Things To Do In Marylebone

 The Sherlock Holmes Museum

-A trip to Marylebone would never be complete without a visit to 221B Baker Street, the famous home of the greatest fictional detective, Sherlock Holmes.
-Opened in 1990, the museum celebrates Sir Arthur Conan Doyle’s legendary character, offering a meticulously recreated Victorian home that serves as the perfect model for Holmescomplete with study, laboratory, and personal artefacts from many famous cases.
+A trip to Marylebone would never be complete without a visit to 221B Baker Street, the famous home of the greatest fictional detective in history, Sherlock Holmes.
+Opened in 1990, the museum celebrates Sir Arthur Conan Doyle’s legendary character, offering a meticulously recreated Victorian home that serves as the perfect gathering point for Holmes enthusiasts, complete with study, laboratory, and personal artefacts from many “famous” cases.

 The Wallace Collection

-The Wallace Collection, residing in the grandiose Hertford House on Manchester Square, is one of Marylebone’s hidden gems.
-Established in 1897, it showcases a stunning arrangement of art, furniture, and armaments amassed by the Marquesses of Hertford and the collections of the other, titular owner, Sir Richard Wallace.
+The Wallace Collection, residing in the grandiose Hertford House on Manchester Square – an area of the neighbourhood known for its exceptional townhouses – is one of Marylebone’s hidden gems.
+Established in 1897, it showcases a stunning arrangement of art, furniture, and armaments amassed by the Marquesses of Hertford.
+The exhibition also houses the collections of the titular owner, Sir Richard Wallace.

-The museum is renowned for its assortment of 18th-century French art, boasting works by masters such as Titian, Rubens, and Rembrandt, with both pre and post-revolution pieces on display.
-With free admittance from 10 am to 5 pm every day, the Wallace Collection offers an unmissable experience for art lovers in a surprisingly low-key location, deep in the heart of this charming neighbourhood.
+The museum is renowned for its assortment of 18th-century French art, boasting works by masters such as Titian, Rubens, and Rembrandt, with both pre- and post-revolution pieces on display.
+With free admission daily from 10 am to 5 pm, the Wallace Collection offers an unmissable experience for art lovers in a surprisingly low-key location, deep in the heart of this charming neighbourhood.

 Madame Tussauds

-One of London’s most iconic attractions, Madame Tussauds has been a beloved London landmark since it first opened in 1835, creating a globally recognised brand that has made its way to the farthest corners of the planet.
+One of London’s most iconic attractions, Madame Tussauds has been a beloved city landmark since it first opened in 1835, creating a globally recognisable brand that now traverses the globe.
 Initially a travelling exhibition of wax figures curated by Marie Tussaud, the museum found its permanent home on Marylebone Road in 1884.

 Today, it draws millions of visitors each year with its uncanny wax replicas of celebrities, prominent historical figures, and the occasional fictional characters thrown in for good measure.
-Guests can walk the red carpet and take a thrilling trip in one of the city’s signature “black cabs” through history on the Spirit of London ride.
-Open daily from 10 am to 4 pm, it’s advisable to book tickets in advance as this is one popular attraction.
+Guests can walk the red carpet and take a thrilling trip through history in one of the city’s signature “black cabs” on the Spirit of London ride.
+Open daily from 10 am to 4 pm, it’s advisable to book tickets in advance as this represents a particularly popular attraction.

 The Twist Museum